libts/tslib/README.md

 while you are free to play with the parameter values.

 ### screen rotation
-ts_calibrate and ts_test_mt support rotating the screen for input, see `ts_calibrate --help` or the man pages for the details.
+The graphical tools support rotating the screen, see `ts_calibrate --help` or the man pages for the details.
 Note that this _only_ rotates the framebuffer output.
-Rotating the input samples is a different task that has to be done by the linear filter module (re-calibrating).
+Rotating the input samples is a different task that has to be done by the linear filter module (re-calibrating or re-loading with different parameters).

 ***